appuio/website/README.md

 credited.

-Please see the [Weblate Translators Guide](https://docs.weblate.org/en/latest/user/index.html) for more information regarding translating with Weblate.
+Please see the [Weblate Translators Guide](https://docs.weblate.org/en/latest/user/index.html) for more information regarding translating with Weblate and direct any questions regarding the translation of the APPUiO website to [weblate@appuio.ch](mailto:weblate@appuio.ch).